alban-read/forth/README.md

 Current status

-- Runs well on the new PI 400 with 4GB of memory and 2Ghz+ capable A72 processor.
+- Runs well on RISC OS 5.28 on the new PI 400 with 4GB of memory and 2Ghz+ capable A72 processor.

 - Most recently tested with
    - RISC OS version 5.28 on PI 400